 Pizza usually doesn’t come that quick and this wonderful hearty soup is so much better and healthier.

-By the way just an note: I’ve tried all kinds of premade chicken broths and they all fell flat.
+I’ve tried all kinds of premade chicken broths and they all fell flat.
 Either they were so high in sodium that they tasted terrible or, worse, the low sodium brands tasted bland and awful.

 I would love to say that I make my own chicken broth from scratch, but honestly who has time to do that?
 And really what we’re talking about here is saving time.
 So in searching for the perfect broth, I Finally found a brand I loved – Manischewitz Low Sodium Broth.